conference-websites/MobiHoc-2018/tpc.md

         affiliation: University of Texas at Austin
         homepage:
       - name: Sem Borst
-        affiliation: Alcatel-Lucent, Bell Labs, USA and Eindhoven University of Technology, The Netherlands
+        affiliation: Nokia Bell Labs, USA and Eindhoven University of Technology, The Netherlands
         homepage:
       - name: Shaojie Tang
         affiliation: University of Texas at Dallas